nathanroseakl/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

    - For example, you can calculate the sum of two integers.
 Create two input parameters, X and Y, both type integer, and one output parameter, `Z`, of type string.
 You could use the following formula: `{Z:  X + Y }`

    > [!TIP]
+   > If Output variables are part of your instant plugin they must be 'set' as part of the PowerFx plugin formula e.g. {outPutVariable: 'PowerFx Formula'}
    > Note the intellisense in the **Formula** box.
 Underlined red is invalid.
 Squiggly yellow means your logic might be affected by delegation limitations.
 Avoid delegation issues by using [delegable functions]( /power-apps/maker/canvas-apps/delegation-overview#delegable-functions).
    :::image type="content" source="media/low-code-plugin2.png" alt-text="Instance low-code plug-in using Power Fx to derive a sum value with two integers":::
 1. Select **Next** to review the details.